Washington Union Station: Renovations after transfer

+On April 17, 2024, U.S. District Court Judge Amit Mehta ruled that Amtrak could seize the station’s commercial space through eminent domain, with the price to be set later.
+Officials said the renovation could start as early as 2027.
+Amtrak took over control of Union Station in late July 2024.
+Though Amtrak agreed to pay $505 million for the station's leasehold in February 2025, the station's former operator USSM sued to prevent the agreement from being approved.

+In August 2025, a former lower-level storage track (Track 22) was reopened as a platform track for Amtrak and VRE use.
+On August 27, 2025, the Trump administration announced it would negotiate to resume direct federal management of non-railroad areas.

 Architecture

 Architect Daniel H. Burnham, assisted by Pierce Anderson, was inspired by a number of architectural styles.
 Classical elements included the Arch of Constantine (exterior, main façade) and the great vaulted spaces of the Baths of Diocletian (interior); prominent siting at the intersection of two of Pierre (Peter) Charles L'Enfant's avenues, with an orientation that faced the United States Capitol just five blocks away; a massive scale, including a façade stretching more than 600 ft and a waiting room ceiling 96 ft above the floor; stone inscriptions and allegorical sculpture in the Beaux-Arts style; expensive materials such as marble, gold leaf and white granite from a previously unused quarry.

-In the Attic block, above the main cornice of the central block, stand six colossal statues (modeled on the Dacian prisoners of the Arch of Constantine) created by Louis St. Gaudens.
+In the Attic block, above the main cornice of the central block, stand six colossal statues (modeled on the Dacian prisoners of the Arch of Constantine) designed by Louis St. Gaudens.
 These are entitled "The Progress of Railroading" and their iconography expresses the confident enthusiasm of the American Renaissance movement: